sen-h/VidOS/README.md

 therefore the final image will be 50MB ((20MB kernel package)*2 + 10MB video)

 It should however (theoretically at least) run on any pc regardless of the firmware implementation.

+## `-m` *mpv options* -- extra options for mpv

+passes additional options to mpv, see the mpv docs for info: https://mpv.io/manual/stable/#options

+It should be noted that all options specfied here are appended to the mpv arguments in the particular S03Video* script

+so for something like:

+`vobu.sh -v myvideo.mkv -m --shuffle`

+the line in the S03Video script would be:

+`mpv -vo=drm --playlist=/path/to/playlist.txt --shuffle`

+## `-p` *playback count*

+this is *essentially* a macro for the `-m` option, it appends the `--loop-playlist` option with the passed value, defaulting to `1`

+this is done after what (if any) options were passed with `-m`

+So for something like:

+`vobu.sh -v myvideo.mkv -p 1 -m --shuffle`

+or

+`vobu.sh -v myvideo.mkv -m --shuffle`

+the line in the S03Video script would be:

+`mpv -vo=drm --playlist=/path/to/playlist.txt --loop-playlist=1 --shuffle`

+## `-o` *output iso name*

+specify the output filename/path, the `.iso` suffix is automagically appended

 # Bootloader